dvkcool/stripe-charge/README.md

 $ react-native run-android
 ```

+## Want to build on top of this.
+Head over to src folder and modify the necessary files.
+Also you can employ us for some great interesting projects.

 ## Demo
 Payment via car which checks simultaneously if card is valid, if not the colour changes to red.